-The recipe for Tuaca Liqueur is, of course, a guarded secret.
-What we do know is that it begins with a blend of fine Italian brandies, aged between three and ten years.
-The brandy is then flavored with vanilla and Mediterranean citrus essence.
-The result is an amber-colored liqueur that is lightly sweetened and exceptionally smooth.
+Like many liqueurs (especially really old ones), the recipe for Tuaca is a guarded secret.
+What we do know is that it begins with a blend of fine Italian brandies, aged between three and 10 years.
+The brandy is then flavored with vanilla and the essence of Mediterranean citrus, which makes it stand out from other vanilla liqueurs.
+The result is a gold-colored liqueur that is lightly sweetened, delightfully complex, and exceptionally smooth.

 Tuaca Cinnaster Liqueur

 In late 2012, Tuaca Cinnaster (35 percent ABV, 70 proof) was released.
 This liqueur builds on the vanilla-citrus brandy base of the original Tuaca, adding a sweet cinnamon for the dominant flavor.
 If you enjoy cinnamon-flavored distilled spirits, it could quickly rise to the top of your list of favorites.
 It is a seductively sweet liqueur, that is not too cloying and the blend of flavors is fantastic.

 Unfortunately, Tuaca Cinnaster may have been shortlived.
 As of 2019, it's no longer promoted by the brand, though a few bottles remain in online liquor stores.
 However, if you get ahold of a bottle, snatch it up and get ready to make some fantastic drinks!

 As with Tuaca, Cinnaster is perfect for serving straight and chilled.
 Shake this one up and serve a round of shots or serve it as a simple highball topped with ginger ale.
 It is surprisingly versatile and can be used as a substitute for other cinnamon liqueurs and schnapps.